Do you have eye health or vision questions?

 Eyeglasses can be worn right after a blepharoplasty, and in fact it is very common for patients to return for their visit the day after surgery wearing sunglasses as a means to mask any swelling they may have.
 This is not the case for the use of contact lenses.
 You should wait about a week before wearing contact lenses after a blepharoplasty.

 Retinal detachment is a serious condition that can lead to severe visual impairment or even total blindness in the affected eye.
 If any part of the retina is lifted or pulled from its normal position, it is considered detached, and will cause some vision loss.
-Retinal detachment is consider a medical emergency, call us if you suffer sudden vision changes.
+Retinal detachment is considered a medical emergency, so call us if you suffer sudden vision changes.

 Symptoms include a sudden or gradual increase in either the number of floaters, which are little “cobwebs” or specks that float about in your field of vision, and/or light flashes in the eye.
 Another symptom is the appearance of a curtain over the field of vision.
 Anyone experiencing the symptoms of a retinal detachment should see an eye care professional immediately.